-Depression affects millions of people across the world; of all ages.
-In many cases, those who suffer from depression also suffer from anxiety disorders, as well as, drug and alcohol addictions.
+Depression affects millions of people across the world, of all ages.
+In many cases, those who suffer from depression also suffer from anxiety disorders and drug and alcohol addictions.
 It is not uncommon for those suffering from depression symptoms to turn to drugs and alcohol as a way to temporarily numb the pain and regain a pinch of satisfaction.
-The problem with this type of outlet is that it tends to lead to an array of health problems, emotional stress, loss of clarity and mental focus, as well as financial and relationship trouble.
+The problem with this type of outlet is that it tends to lead to an array of health problems, emotional stress, loss of clarity and mental focus, and financial and relationship trouble.

-When someone is feeling depressed they may not reach out immediately for help or want to talk about what is causing them to feel alone and hopeless.
-There are many situations and circumstances that can cause a person to feel this way.
-It could be due to loosing a job, breakup, financial struggle, loss of a loved one, poor diet, lack of exercise and outdoor activity, or major change at home or work.
+When people are depressed, they may not reach out immediately for help or want to talk about what is causing them to feel alone and hopeless.
+Many situations and circumstances can cause a person to feel this way.
+It could be due to losing a job, breakup, financial struggle, loss of a loved one, poor diet, lack of exercise and outdoor activity, or significant change at home or work.
 They may not feel like they add up to the expectations drawn out for them.
-Without supportive friends and family members, many of the difficulties we face in life tend to be much more challenging.
+Without supportive friends and family, many of the difficulties we face in life tend to be much more challenging.

 Many of us go through certain phases in life; we experience changes in our relationships, finances, and careers.
-Through those changes it is important to remain focused on our goals so that we don’t get overwhelmed with the “what if’s”, “why not’s”, “how come’s” and “what now.”
+Through those changes, it is essential to remain focused on our goals so that we don’t get overwhelmed with the “what if’s,” “why not’s,” “how comes,” and “what now.”

 It is not uncommon for someone to experience symptoms of depression a few times throughout their lives.
-What matters most is what to look out for and know how to treat these symptoms before things take a downward spiral towards physical harm, addiction, or suicide.
+However, what matters most is what to look out for and know how to treat these symptoms before things take a downward spiral towards physical harm, addiction, or suicide.

-Here are a several signs that you or someone you care about is suffering with depression.
+Here are a several signs that you or someone you care about is suffering from depression.